sjewitt/lego-downloader/README.md

 *LEGO Plans downloader - Flag for download*

-The cached view of the 'Stored' plans offers options for downloading, opening or resetting (to re-download) the pland retrieved and  already stored in MongoDB.
+The cached view of the 'Stored' plans offers options for downloading, opening or resetting (to re-download) the plans retrieved and  already stored in MongoDB.

 ![See or download locally stored plans](https://github.com/sjewitt/lego-downloader/blob/master/static/lego-3.png)